-- Make time to sit with your child and hear them read ideally every day and ensure you record it in their reading record. - Little and often is more beneficial than a long session once a week. - Think about how long you are reading for the amount of reading time shouldn't exceed your child's span of attention. - Pick your timing carefully it's best not to embark on a reading session when your child is tired. - Any reading is good reading, no child is expected to read the same book every single day. - Maybe your child can read to other members of the family or even a family pet! - Reading can be supplemented with other material such as the Internet, magazines, comics, recipes, instructions, especially if they forget to bring their reading book home! - Listening to reading CDs or Audible is equally beneficial as children learn about expression and intonation - Every child is an individual try not to compare your child's progress with other children or with brothers and sisters. - Reading with a male role model has been shown to enhance the learning of boys in particular
+Make time to sit with your child and hear them read every day and ensure you record it in their reading record.

+Little and often is more beneficial than a long session once a week.

+Think about how long you are reading for - the amount of reading time shouldn't exceed your child's span of attention.

+Pick your timing carefully - it's best not to embark on a reading session when your child is tired.

+Any reading is good reading, no child is expected to read the same book every single day.

+Every child is an individual - try not to compare your child's progress with other children or with brothers and sisters.